WLAN-Pi/wlanpi-profiler/README.md

 ## thanks

-- Contributors (see AUTHORS.rst)
-- Nigel Bowden and the WLAN Pi Community for all their input and effort on the first versions of the profiler
+- Nigel Bowden and the WLAN Pi Community for all their input and effort on the first versions of the profiler.

+## contributing

+Want to contribute?
+Thanks!
+Please take a few moments to [read this](CONTRIBUTING.md).